WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 Work in your project groups to create a group home page.
 The homepage should have a main page showing a picture for each person in the team with their name.
 Additionally, the practice app should have a page for each person on the team.
 Clicking on someone's name or picture should lead to a page with a short bio for the team member.

 Work as a team to decide how the project will be set up.
-Will you create a simple static HTML page, or will you create a node app, or will you use Ruby on Rails?
+Will you create a simple static HTML page, or will you create a node or app?
 Everyone will work on their own bio pages individually.
 Each team member should add their own link to their bio page on the home page.
 Practice branching, merging and resolving merge conflicts.

 ### Merging Changes